Publications

 Kao, Kristen.
 2020.
 With Lindsay Benstead and Ellen Lust.
 “Does it Matter What Observers Say?
 The Impact of International Election Monitoring on Legitimacy”.
 Mediterranean Politics.
 1-22.
 Available here.

 Kao, Kristen, Ellen Lust, and Lise Rakner.
 Under Review.
-“Poverty and Clientelism: Do the Poor Demand Clientelism?”
-The Program on Governance and Local Development Working Paper Series.
+“Money Machine: Do the Poor Demand Clientelism?”
+Governance and Local Development Institute Working Paper Series, Number 14.
 Available here.

 Kao, Kristen.
 2019.
 Freedom in the World Report: Jordan.
 Freedom House.
 Available here.